 You can get too much of a good thing.
-While herbal supplements can make you feel great, it’s best to stick with the recommended amount – in this case up to 2 Mab Tabs a day.
+While herbal supplements can make you feel great, it’s best to stick with the recommended amount – in this case up to 2 Focus Mab Sticks a day.

 Kevin Spelman, PhD, MCPP, is an internationally recognized expert on the molecular biology and clinical therapeutics of botanical medicines.
 A past National Institutes of Health postdoctoral Fellow and Marie Curie research Fellow in the European Union, Dr. Spelman has published 27 scientific papers and six chapters and been involved in clinical work for two decades.
 Dr. Spelman has been an academic pioneer in professional and competent clinical herbal medicine, co-founding the first master of science degree in clinical phytotherapy and a founding faculty member of the first bachelor degree in herbal medicine.
 Dr. Spelman is a past advisor to the White House Commission on Complementary and Alternative Medicine.

 *These statements have not been evaluated by the FDA.
 This product is not intended to diagnose, treat, cure, or prevent any disease.